Book us for Drumming Workshop & Performances.

 During the performance, we will lead people through some simple dance movements, inspiring the audience to participate.

-Our goal is to present the power and beauty of traditional West African drumming by sharing this art form with children, teachers, and the community, providing a multicultural experience and opening their minds to the world.
+Our goal is to present the power and beauty of this art form by sharing with children, teachers, and the community, providing a multicultural experience and opening their minds to the world.
 We hope to inspire the creative nature of children and adults alike.

 Performances can also be accompanied by a Drum Circle , Drum Workshops or Dance Workshops.